-The resident procedural experiences must be reviewed to ensure complete and accurate tracking in the ACGME Case Log System throughout all 48 months of residency.
+This should include a review of the resident procedural experiences to ensure complete and accurate tracking in the ACGME Case Log System throughout the duration of residency education.
+(Core)

-V.A.1.f)

-The evaluations of a resident's performance must be accessible for review by the resident.
+V.A.1.f) The evaluations of a resident's performance must be accessible for review by the resident.
 (Core)